gabyx/Githooks/README.md

 **<span id="2"><sup>2</sup></span>[⏎](#a2) Note:** It is possible to override the behavior for a specific repository, by setting a local `core.hooksPath` variable with value `${GIT_DIR}/hooks`, which will revert Git back to its default behavior for that specific repository.
 You don't need to initialize `git lfs install`, because they presumably be already in `${GIT_DIR}/hooks` from any `git clone/init`.

-### Supported Platforms:

-The following platforms are tested:

-- Linux
-- MacOs
-- Windows

 ### Updates

 You can update the scripts any time by running one of the install commands above.
 It will simply overwrite the run-wrappers with the new ones, and if you opt-in to install into existing local repositories, those will get overwritten too.